 Meditation Taught in Schools

 What if schools taught kids mindfulness, meditation and empathy along with traditional academic skills?
 A new legislative act allows US schools to fund social and emotional learning (SEL) programming.
+Mediation and mindfulness is extremely important in schools to allow children to relax.
+Some schools have even introduced an emotional intelligence test to see mentally, where children are currently at in a hope to increase their mental well-being for the future.

 Kids go to school to learn how to read, write, think, and reason.
 But is that enough for success in future jobs and in life?
 Many education experts think that may not be enough.